 3. Stay With Friends or Couch Surf

-Sometimes staying in a new locale can seem sort of intimidating, especially when you are sleeping alone in a place filled with strangers.
-Hostels can be a great place to meet other solo travelers (see tip 4), but if you want a more intimate experience, try to stay with friends you know in the area or grab a couch on couchsurfing.org.
-Staying with people who live in the area will give you an automatic look into the best bars, shops, and underground hot spots that most tourists miss.
+Sometimes staying in a new locale can be intimidating, especially when you are sleeping alone in a place filled with strangers.
+Hostels can be a great place to meet other solo travelers, but if you want a more comfortable experience, try to stay with friends you know in the area or grab a couch on couchsurfing.org.
+Staying with people who live in the area will gives you an insider’s guide the best bars, shops, and underground hot spots that most tourists miss.

 4. Hostels Are Solo Travel Hubs